Infectious Disease Surveillance

 “The problem [with NGS] is that a lot of the stuff… is not what you’re looking for — it’s more noise.
 And most of it will just be human DNA, because it’s taken from a human.
 What one would want to do is find the stuff that’s not human, that is… the DNA sequence reflecting the pathogen, and somehow get rid of all the noise.
 And that’s what Jumpcode’s technology can do.”Nicholas Schork, Deputy Director and Distinguished Professor of Quantitative Medicine

-You can acquire viral genomic data, microbiome composition, information on co-infections, and host-immune response in a single workflow with CRISPRclean.
+Acquire viral genomic data, microbiome composition, information on co-infections, and host-immune response in a single workflow.

 Explore featured resources